Information about Bupa Foundation

-- We may use your personal information to send you grant funding newsletters and related information by post, by phone, through social media, by email and by text, unless you’ve told us you don’t want us to;
+We may use your personal information to send you marketing by post, by phone, through social media, by email and by text.

-- If you change your mind about receiving emails from us, you can click on the ‘unsubscribe’ link that appears in all emails we send.
-Otherwise, you can contact us at email@example.com to update your contact preferences;
+If you don’t want to receive emails from us, you can click on the ‘unsubscribe’ link that appears in all emails we send.
+If you don’t want to receive texts from us you can tell us by contacting us at any time.
+Otherwise, you can contact us at firstname.lastname@example.org to update your contact preferences.

-- You have the right to object to receiving grant funding updates from us.
+You have the right to object to direct marketing.
 Please see the section about your rights for more details.

 Sharing your information